Multi-Vehicle Accident Injures 4 along the I-95

 According to the Insurance Institute for Highway Safety, 276 people died in multiple-vehicle accidents in Virginia in 2014.
 Motor vehicle accidents are one of the leading causes of injuries and fatalities in the United States and the legal complexities of such cases are often difficult to navigate, especially when multiple vehicles are involved.
 From 2013 to 2014, there were 13,591 speed-related injuries and 339 deaths related to speeding.
 Reckless driving, as demonstrated in this case, can have a major impact on surrounding vehicles, causing a terrible chain reaction that can harm those who are obeying the rules of the road.

-Cantor Stoneburner Ford Grana & Buckner is experienced in motor vehicle accident cases and have achieved more than 85 verdicts and settlements in excess of $1 million on behalf of our clients.
-We understand that these kind of accidents involve many variables and will investigate every facet of your case in pursuit of just compensation.
+Breit Cantor Grana Buckner is experienced in motor vehicle accident cases and has achieved more than 85 verdicts and settlements in excess of $1 million on behalf of our clients.
+We understand that these kinds of accidents involve many variables and will investigate every facet of your case in pursuit of just compensation.
 Whether you suffered a minor injury or a serious one that has altered your life and overwhelmed you with medical bills, you can trust us to effectively represent your case.